mark-stack/laravel/README.md

 Other comments:
 1) Resource controllers for stadardised CRUD
 2) There's admin + user roles managed my middleware
-3) No migration seeds are quired for installation.
+3) No migration seeds are required for installation.